andrewgdunn/predict410/assignment/3/assignment3.md

 $$\text{SalePrice}_0 = 40449 + 85.89009 \times \text{GrLivArea} + 997.44693 \times \text{MasVnrArea}$$
 $$\text{SalePrice}_0 = 39321 + 84.92176 \times \text{GrLivArea} + 97.45046 \times \text{MasVnrArea} + 4.61086 \times \text{BsmtUnfSF}$$

+We'll not walk through interpreting each of these models, as we've not done any transformations on the dependent or independent variables its safe to say that we will be dealing with unit changes rather than percentage changes.

 \newpage

 The diagnostic model performance information is below: